bspeice/speice.io/_posts/2018-09-01-rusts-primitives-are-weird.md

 }
 ```

-And to my complete befuddlement, it compiled, it ran, and it produced a completely sensible output.
+And to my complete befuddlement, it compiled, ran, and produced a completely sensible output.
 The reason I was so surprised has to do with how Rust treats a special category of things
 I'm going to call *primitives*.
 In the current version of the Rust book, you'll see them
 referred to as [scalars](rust_scalar), and in older versions they'll be called [primitives](rust_primitive).